blackspace/gomaze/README.md

 go run maze_nxn.go
 ```

-Or,to make one 30x30 maze:
+Or,to make one nxn maze:

 ```